dcSpark/carp/docs/docs/pitfalls.md

 ## Risks with using this codebase:

 - **Missing functionality in binary data parsing libraries**: This codebase parses raw CBOR (binary data) from the Cardano blockchain using CML.
-It has happened in the past that one of these libraries is missing some feature of the Cardano blockchain which could cause Carp to fail if these ever appear on-chain
+It has happened in the past that the library is missing some feature of the Cardano blockchain which could cause Carp to fail if these ever appear on-chain.
 - **Cardano ledger bugs** (yes, this happens): There has been multiple occasions where the Cardano node itself has a bug in it causing the data generated not to be parsable by CML until patched.